edgedb/edgedb/docs/stdlib/array.rst

 .. eql:operator:: arrayslice: array<anytype> [ int64 : int64 ] -> anytype

-    Slices an array of :eql:type:`anytype` containing a fixed range of :eql:type:`int64` into a representable reference of the array's contents.
+    Slices an array of :eql:type:`anytype` containing a fixed range of :eql:type:`int64` into a representable reference of the array's elements.

     Omitting the lower bound an array will default the result to zero.
     Doing so to the upper bound will also default to the current size of the